benkehoe/aws-sso-util/docs/cloudformation.md

 See below for how to configure this.

 The assignment resources can contain metadata, in the `Metadata` section of the resource under the `SSO` key.
+* If you are using the macro: The resource name of the `AssignmentGroup` resource, as well as the value of the `Name` property of the resource, if it exists and is a string.
 * If you specified an OU as a target
   * The metadata for every assignment for an account from that OU will have the OU in the metadata in the `SourceOU` field.
   * The account name will be present under the `TargetName` field.
 * If you enable name lookups, the principal and permission set names will be looked up and put in the `PrincipalName` and `PermissionSetName` fields, as will the account name (in `TargetName`) if it wasn't generated from an OU.
 See below for how to enable this.

-If you use the Macro or the `--macro` option for client-side generation, you

 # CloudFormation Macro
 `aws-sso-util` defines a resource format for an AssignmentGroup that is a combination of multiple principals, permission sets, and targets, and provides a CloudFormation Macro you can deploy that lets you use this resource in your templates.